Long live data engineering.

 The agent era inverts this entirely.

 The question is no longer “can we get this data into a dashboard?”
 It’s “can we get this context into a decision?”
 That requires solving a different class of problems: entity resolution across systems, handling late-arriving data, determining acceptable staleness thresholds for different decision types, maintaining lineage when the same entity exists in six different schemas.
-These are data engineering problems.
-Not data science problems, not analytics problems, not ML engineering problems.
+These are not data science problems, they’re not analytics problems, and they’re not ML engineering problems.

 And the failure modes are categorically different.
 When an analyst builds a flawed dashboard, someone eventually notices the numbers look wrong.
 When an AI agent makes decisions based on degraded context, the system continues operating, with compounding errors that may not surface until the damage is substantial.

 Data engineers know how to build reliability into data systems.
 They understand idempotency, schema evolution, backfill strategies, data quality contracts.
-In a world where data systems make decisions rather than inform them, this expertise isn’t operational overhead.
-It’s the whole game.
+In a world where data systems make decisions rather than inform them, this expertise becomes the whole game.

 The Strategic Mistake